devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 }
 ```

-> 🔧 A spec proposal is open for simplifying the process of adding a path to the $PATH variable: https://github.com/devcontainers/spec/issues/251
+> 🔧 A spec proposal is open for simplifying the process of adding a path to the $PATH variable: [(devcontainers/spec#251)](https://github.com/devcontainers/spec/issues/251).

 To make testing for idempotency easy, [this change to the reference implementation](https://github.com/devcontainers/cli/pull/553) introduces a new mode to the `devcontainer features test` command that will attempt to install a Feature multiple times.
-This is useful for testing that a Feature is idempotent, and also for testing that a Feature is able to logically juggle multiple versions of a tool.
+This is useful for testing that a Feature is idempotent, and also for testing that a Feature is able to logically "juggle" multiple versions of a tool.

 ## Writing your install script

-> 🔧 Many of the suggestions in this section may benefit from the 'Feature library'/'code reuse' proposal here https://github.com/devcontainers/spec/blob/main/proposals/features-library.md.
+> 🔧 Many of the suggestions in this section may benefit from the [Feature library/code reuse proposal](https://github.com/devcontainers/spec/blob/main/proposals/features-library.md).

+This section includes some tips for the contents of the `install.sh` entrypoint script.

 ### Detect Platform/OS

-> 🔧 A spec proposal is open for detecting the platform/OS and providing better warnings: https://github.com/devcontainers/spec/issues/58
+> 🔧 A spec proposal is open for detecting the platform/OS and providing better warnings [(devcontainers/spec#58)](https://github.com/devcontainers/spec/issues/58).

 Features are often designed to work on a subset of possible base images.
-For example, the majority of Features in the [`devcontainers/features` repo](https://github.com/devcontainers/features) repo are designed to work broadly with debian-derived images.
+For example, the majority of Features in the [`devcontainers/features`](https://github.com/devcontainers/features) repo are designed to work broadly with debian-derived images.
 The limitation is often simply due to the wide array of base images available, and the fact that many Features will use an OS-specific package manager.
+To make it easy for users to understand which base images a Feature is designed to work with, it is recommended that Features include a check for the OS and provide a helpful error message if the OS is not supported.

 One possible way to implement this check is shown below.